YourDataStories/Documentation/03.API/02.JSON-API/02.Fetching-Data/02.Fetching-Resources/docs.md

 ```
 404 Not Found

-A server MUST respond with 404 Not Found when processing a request to fetch a single resource that does not exist, except when the request warrants a 200 OK response with null as the primary data (as described above).
+The server responds with 404 Not Found when processing a request to fetch a single resource that does not exist, except when the request warrants a 200 OK response with null as the primary data (as described above).

 Other Responses

-+ A server MAY respond with other HTTP status codes.
++ The server MAY respond with other HTTP status codes.

-+ A server MAY include error details with error responses.
++ The server MAY include error details with error responses.

-+ A server MUST prepare responses, and a client MUST interpret responses, in accordance with HTTP semantics.
++ The server prepares responses, and the client interprets responses, in accordance with HTTP semantics.